Democrat Party Socialists and their Legions of Useful Idiots

 However, bull pucky by any other name is still bull pucky.
 Democrat Socialism, like Nationalist Socialism, is nothing more than Marxist Socialism repackaged.

-The objective of today’s NeoComs is, as you by now know, “fundamentally transforming the United States of America,” in order to “peacefully transition” from our constitutional republic and its free-enterprise economy to a socialist republic with a state-organized and regulated economy.
+The objective of today’s NeoComs is, as you by now know, “fundamentally transforming the United States of America,” in order to “peacefully transition” from our constitutional republic and the Liberty and free-enterprise economy it embodies, to a socialist republic with a state-organized and regulated economy.

 Ideological adherents of the American Communist Party made few political gains under that banner in the last century because the label “communist” was and remains “distasteful” to most Americans.
 Thus, NeoComs have infested the Democrat Party and are using it as cover for socialist policy implementation.

 The political genes of the current cadres of NeoComs establish them as the direct descendants of the statist policies of Woodrow Wilson, and most notably, Franklin Delano Roosevelt and the “New Deal” programs he implemented under cover of the Great Depression.
 (What really ended the Great Depression?
 Hint it was not the New Deal.)

 Roosevelt, like most of today’s wealthy liberal protagonists, was an “inheritance-welfare liberal” – raised in a dysfunctional home and dependent on his financial inheritance rather than that essential spirit of self-reliance, which forms the core of American Liberty.
 Consequently, the “dependence ethos” irrevocably shaped by FDR’s privileged upbringing is virtually indistinguishable from the dependence ethos of those who have been raised or inculcated with belief that they are reliant upon welfare handouts from the state.